 Tomatillos are the most underrated member of the nightshade family!

 And – we love cooking them!
 They help enhance nearly any homemade taco, enchilada, salsa, chili, or fresh and zesty garden salad.
 Don’t forget sour cream – and guacamole!

-If you have more questions about when to pick tomatillos – or if you have a savory tomatillo recipe to share?
+Do you have more questions about when to pick tomatillos, or do you perhaps have a savory tomatillo recipe to share?
 Please let us know in the comments below!

 Thanks again for reading.